INGREDIENTS

 - Roast hazelnuts in the oven on shelf position 2 for 8 minutes and pulse in a food processor until crumbly, or chop by hand.

-- Toast the cumin, coriander, fennel and chilli in a frying pan on medium heat, induction setting 6, until fragrant.
+- Toast the coriander, cumin, fennel and chilli in a frying pan on medium heat, induction setting 6, until fragrant.

 - Grind the spices into a coarse powder with a coffee grinder or mortar and pestle.